Graduate Student Teaching Award

 - two undergraduate students

-- the chairperson of the committee (an associate director for the Eberly Center for Teaching Excellence and Educational Innovation, a non-voting member)
+- the chairperson of the committee (a representative for the Eberly Center for Teaching Excellence and Educational Innovation, a non-voting member)

 The Graduate Student Teaching Award selection committee adopts its own rules of procedure.